sahildev20/bambal/README.md

 ## Usage With Screenshots

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+In this section you can check screenshot and how you can use this app.

 - <h2>Visit Bambal</h2>
-  <p>First click on this link or visit https://bambal.vercel.app to open app</p>
+  <p>First click on this link <a href="https://bambal.vercel.app/sign-in">https://bambal.vercel.app</a> to open Bambal in browser</p>
 - <h2>Login using demo credentials</h2>
   <p>Username = demouser and password = demo</p>
   <img src="./public/screenshots/bambal-login.png" alt="Bambal Create-post Page" width="80%"/>